hadyy17/Websocket-Programming/README.md

 # Websocket-Programming
-This repository contains a detailed study of the documentation of Websockets in python.
+This repository contains a detailed study of the documentation of Websocket in python.